Hiroto Saiki: 2019

+2020–2021

-He spent the 2020 season pitching a few farm games, but his elbow condition did not get better so he finally underwent Tommy John Surgery as well as elbow arthroscopic surgery in November 2020.
+Saiki spent the 2020 season pitching a few farm games, but his elbow condition did not get better so he finally underwent Tommy John Surgery as well as elbow arthroscopic surgery in November 2020.
 On December 2, he became a free agent and the Tigers signed him under an Ikusei (development) contract on December 8, with jersey number 121 (see Developmental player system).
 He did not pitch any games in 2021 while he recovered and his salary got cut back to 7 million yen.